What is maximum benefit pet insurance?

 Ready to compare maximum benefit insurance policies?

-We can help you get a pet insurance quote in less than two minutes.
+We can help you get a pet insurance quote in just three minutes.
 Just tell us a bit about you, your pet and what cover you’d like, and we’ll provide you with quotes for all the policies that meet your specific needs.
-Your pet insurance quote will then be saved, should you want to make changes, or return to it a bit later on.
+Your pet insurance quote will then be saved, so you can make changes, or return to it later on.